 However, we understand that this might not be possible and it is completely optional, prior knowledge is not a prerequisite.
 You will still learn a great deal and are encouraged and very welcome to attend this first level course.

-A week before you get to the course, you will receive some pre-course reading to help you understand some of the definitions, processes, and the theory we will use at the course.
+A week before you get to the course, you will receive some pre-course reading to help you understand some of the definitions, processes, and the theory we will use in the course.
 It is optional reading, designed to get you thinking about cheesemaking before you get to the course.
 Again, this will help make the two days a greater learning experience for you.